AnthonyChiavelli/VisualGit/README.md

 We welcome contributions with open arms!
 For detailed information on how you can contribute to this project, please read our [Python Conventions Wiki](http://visualgit.readthedocs.org/en/latest/index.html).
 It has all you need to know about how to prepare your code for submission.
 Even if we know and like you, if your code isn't up to spec, it's not touching this repository!

 We strongly recommend that all contributors (and anyone else that would like to dig a little deeper into git) read [Git Internals](https://github.com/pluralsight/git-internals-pdf/releases) by Scott Chacon.
 It's a great read, and we'd like to say a big thank you Mr. Chacon for all his amazing git documentation!

+During this phase of the project, it is best if you contact the Reviewers, Anthony Reid (anthonyreid99@gmail.com) and Kahmali Rose (krose72205@gmail.com), before starting any work.
+We will do our best to respond in a timely manner!

 Communication
 =============